-If mohs surgery is required, Dr. Henstrom or Dr. Thompson would see the patient the same day following the cancer excision to discuss options and schedule the repair for as soon as possible.
+If mohs surgery is required, Utah Facial Plastics reconstructive surgeons would see the patient the same day following the cancer excision to discuss options and schedule the repair for as soon as possible.
 Because of our ever busy schedule and getting many Moh's repairs on the spot, repair may or may not be done the same day.
 It truly depends on our schedule.
 Our medical staff then contacts the insurance provider, if patient is insured, to verify benefits and obtain authorization if needed.
 If the repair is simple, the dermatologist may close at the same time unless the patient requests on of our surgeons for the repair due to their specialty in the aesthetics of face.

 Mohs reconstruction can be done in the office under local anesthetics in some cases and others must be done in a surgical center under general anesthesia.
 Some cases are optional and up to the preference of the patient.
 Repairs of facial cancer defects that have been created using the Mohs technique often utilize healthy adjacent skin flaps or skin grafts.
 Large areas occasional need to be repaired using free tissue transfer, ie skin, muscle, and/or bone from a different part of the body to fill the defect.